 Fire and Emergency Services Superannuation Act 1985

-An Act to provide superannuation and other benefits for certain persons employed for the purposes of the Fire and Emergency Services Authority of Western Australia Act 1998, for certain former employees of the Western Australian Fire Brigades Board, for the employees, and certain former employees, of other bodies, and for certain other persons, to establish a board and fund for the purpose of providing those benefits, and for incidental and other purposes.
+An Act to provide superannuation and other benefits for certain persons employed for the purposes of the Fire and Emergency Services Act 1998, for certain former employees of the Fire and Emergency Services Authority of Western Australia and the Western Australian Fire Brigades Board, for the employees, and certain former employees, of other bodies, and for certain other persons, to establish a board and fund for the purpose of providing those benefits, and for incidental and other purposes.

-[Long title inserted by No. 26 of 1994 s.
-4; amended by No. 42 of 1998 s.
+[Long title inserted: No. 26 of 1994 s.
+4; amended: No. 42 of 1998 s.
 38; No. 38 of 2002 s.
-64.]
+64; No. 22 of 2012 s.
+96.]

 Part I — Preliminary